NextPlayBro

 • Centralized customer data

-• Easy access for team members
+• Easy access for all team members

 • Consistent communication